-The Chicago School’s Ph.D. in International Psychology attracts passionate world learners who want to make an impact in an increasingly diverse and global society.
+The Chicago School’s Ph.D. in International Psychology offered at our Washington, D.C. campus, attracts passionate world learners who want to make an impact in an increasingly diverse and global society.
 The International Program—the first of its kind in the nation—prepares graduates to assume leadership roles in multinational organizations or organizations with international missions.
 The program’s vision of empowering students and faculty to be advocates for international psychology initiatives is renowned and unrivaled.

-Graduates are equipped with expert research and program evaluation skills coupled with a deep appreciation for the individual and group consequences of global events—tools that prepare them to apply psychological principles in the development of policy, to help individuals and organizations better understand and collaborate with diverse cultural populations, and to design and evaluate the efficacy of international programs.
+Graduates from our Washington, D.C. campus are equipped with expert research and program evaluation skills coupled with a deep appreciation for the individual and group consequences of global events—tools that prepare them to apply psychological principles in the development of policy, to help individuals and organizations better understand and collaborate with diverse cultural populations, and to design and evaluate the efficacy of international programs.